 321 Grant Avenue

 Why is it so cheap?
-Few Amenities: The biggest reason the rates here are affordable is that this hotel offers very basic amenities both in the rooms and for the overall hotel.
-The rooms are clean and offer the basics such as comfortable mattresses, small ensuite bathrooms and free wifi.
-That's about it.
-The loud street noise can also be heard inside the rooms from the lower level, front rooms.
+Few amenities and street noise.
+The biggest reason the rates here are affordable is that this hotel offers very basic amenities and small rooms.
+As it's located in the heart of all the action, the loud street noise can also be heard inside the rooms from the lower level front-facing rooms.

-Perfect for: Anyone wanting to be close to the action and isn't spending much time in their room.
+Perfect for: Tourists who want to be close to the action and don't plan to spend too much time in their room.

 Other tips: If you are a light sleeper, request a room in the back or on a higher floor.
 You will still hear some of the noises of the city, but it is a little quieter here.
-The rooms don't have air conditioners.
-Instead you will find a ceiling fan in each room.
-This usually isn't a problem as San Francisco is cool all year around, but might be an issue for some people.
+The rooms have ceiling fans rather than air conditioning, but this usually isn't a problem as San Francisco is cool all year around.

-Find a room: Baldwin Hotel near Union Square
+Find a room: Hotel 32One near Union Square

 775 Bush Street

 Another great find for cheap hotels in San Francisco is the Golden Gate Hotel.
-This hotel is in the Lower Nob Hill area - which is just a few blocks away from Union Square.
+This hotel is in the Lower Nob Hill area, just a few blocks away from Union Square.

 Why is it so cheap?
-Older hotel/Some shared baths: While the rooms are clean, the hotel itself is a little older.
-The elevator is old and you can hear it running from the adjacent rooms.
-The rooms are small.
-There are both shared and private baths.
-Those without a private bathroom are less expensive.
+Older hotel and some shared baths.
+While the rooms are clean, the hotel itself is a little older, especially the elevator, which you can hear running from the adjacent rooms.
+The rooms are small, and many of them have shared bathrooms (the cheaper option), though private bathrooms are available.

-Perfect for: Couples that don't plan on spending much time in the room.
-Anyone wanting to be close to the action, but okay with walking a little or taking public transit.
+Perfect for: Couples that don't plan on spending much time in the room, and anyone wanting to be close to the action, but okay with walking a little or taking public transit.

-Other tips: Their WiFi is free, but is spotty on the upper floors.
-If you need reliable WiFi during your stay, request a lower room or look at other hotel options on this list.
+Other tips: The Wifi is free, but is spotty on the upper floors.
+If you need reliable internet connection during your stay, request a lower room or look at other hotel options on this list.
 There is also a cat that has free reign of the hotel.
 If you are allergic to cats, then you will want to look at alternative hotels.

 2755 Lombard Street